-As one of characteristics of HBS which is quite different from other Buddhist sects, there is a fundamental practice called Asa-sankei.
+As one of the characteristics of HBS which is quite different from other Buddhist sects, there is a fundamental practice called Asa-sankei.
 Asa literally means “morning” and sankei is “visiting a temple.”
 Usually, the Buddhist service held every morning is called Asa-sankei.
 Lots of HBS followers visit a temple rain or shine every early morning and hold an Asa-sankei Buddhist service with priests.
-In the morning Buddhist service, HBS priests and members together chant the Odaimoku enthusiastically praying for propagation of HBS, our happiness and eko (offering the merit of the Odaimoku to the souls of the dead) for about one and a half hour.
+In the morning Buddhist service, HBS priests and members together chant the Odaimoku enthusiastically praying for the propagation of HBS, our happiness, and Eko (offering the merit of the Odaimoku to the souls of the dead) for about one and a half-hour.
 We can also listen to a sermon called Gohomon that HBS priests give every day in Asa-sankei.

-Everything taken place at a HBS temple is a practice for a believer.
+Everything taken place at an HBS temple is a practice for a believer.
 Chanting the Odaimoku, listening to Gohomon, donating Goyushi (the contribution of money to keep flowers fresh decorated in the altar, oil for lightened lamps and so on as a religious offering), and sweeping and wiping the floor of Hondo (main practice hall) are all practices to accumulate Kudoku.
-Since believers who will gradly to devote themselves to Asa-sankei usually recieve various Goriyaku (manifest evidences) due to the Kudoku, they learn how important and wonderful Asa-sankei is from the bottom of their heart and again work hard at their Asa-sankei.
+Since believers who will gladly devote themselves to Asa-sankei usually receive various Goriyaku (blessing) due to the Kudoku, they learn how important and wonderful Asa-sankei is from the bottom of their heart and again work hard at their Asa-sankei.